 How does your herb garden grow?
 We’ve got some simple tips that will help your leafy friends flourish.

 Herbs have been used for medicine, for food, and in cultural rituals around the world for thousands of years — and here in Canada long before the settlers arrived.
 And they remain popular garden plants today.
-A stroll through our herb garden at the Village showcases so many different varieties!
+A stroll through our herb garden at The Village showcases so many different varieties!

 Interested in trying your hand at growing herbs?
 A container herb garden is an easy way to get started!